GomFal/gym-sentiment-guard/README.md

 - The FastAPI service logs every Gemini call (`Gemini status ... response ...`).
 Errors (4xx/5xx) are logged at ERROR level so you can spot upstream issues.
 - The preprocess pipeline logs fallback usage. `language_filter.llm_response` entries appear at DEBUG level for successful calls; `language_filter.llm_response_error` warnings show when the Gemini call fails, making it easy to diagnose problems directly in the CLI output.
-- The fallback is triggered both when fastText’s top prediction is low-confidence *and* when Spanish ranks within the top-3 with high probability but isn’t the top label.
+- The fallback is triggered both when fastText’s top prediction is low-confidence *and* when Spanish ranks within the top-k (k=5) with high probability but isn’t the top label.
 This lets Gemini double-check mixed-language reviews.

 ### Optional: Mistral helper